SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/reply.md

 1. Click the **Add text** button ![icon][img3] , and select what to insert in the message.

-    ?Optional: Select a language in the language list.
-If available, the text is inserted in the selected language.
-Otherwise the default language is used.

 1. In the list that appears, first click **Reply template** and then the entry you want.

-1. Click **Paste at cursor position**.
-The reply template text is inserted.

 1. Review the text and make any adjustments.

 > [!TIP]
-> You can also click ![icon][img4] **Preview** to display the selected item onscreen.
+> You can also hover the reply template (or FAQ) to preview the selected item before you paste it.

 ## What would you like to do now?